Nischaya008/AetherCom/README.md

 ### Offline-First Architecture

-PWA Store is designed to work completely offline.
+AetherCom is designed to work completely offline.
 All user actions are immediately saved to IndexedDB, and when connectivity is restored, actions are automatically synchronized with the server.

 ### Idempotent Orders